Information Technology Services (ITS) hosts virtual machines (VMs) in support of academics and instruction.

-By completing this form, the sponsoring staff or faculty member is agreeing to abide by the UCSC campus policies concerning computing available at the following URLs:
+By completing this form, the sponsoring faculty member is agreeing to abide by the UCSC campus policies: